howion/notes/notes/abstract-algebra/01-group-theory/00-preliminaries.md

 * There are not many exercises,
 * Proofs are mostly absent,
-* There are probably typos,
+* Typos are possible,
-* Ordering is generally good but should be improved,
+* Ordering is generally good but should be improved, and
-* More visuals and intuition should be provided for someone with the knowledge of naive set theory.
+* More visuals and intuition should be provided.

 <!-- ## For the Lecturer -->